 Now, many managers don’t like to be called insurance and don’t think investors should allocate to them in that way.
 But all of them would agree to that second part, about not assessing their viability every quarter.
 If thinking of them as insurance helps you stick through losing periods and not knee jerk allocate at each spike up or grind down, by all means, go ahead.

-Bottom line: there’s more “legends” like Ed Thorpe out there (although they’re more machine, than man, these days, to paraphrase Obi Wan Kenobi).
+Bottom line: there’s more “legends” like Ed Thorp out there (although they’re more machine, than man, these days, to paraphrase Obi Wan Kenobi).
 But you won’t get to these types of multi-decade compounded returns if performance chasing and dropping managers at the first sight of trouble.
 The legend status only comes to those with a deep ability to stay the course, both in terms of the managers and the investors.
-Ready to find your Thorpe, start your search.
+Ready to find your Thorp, start your search.